HencoBurger/sirexjs/README.md

 </br>
 SirexJs is not a new "framework", but more of a way of using Express to build API's.</br>
 Like the Express website says "Express is a fast, unopinionated, minimalist web framework for Node.js.</br>
-SirexJs is my opinion on how to use Express.
+SirexJs is an opinion on how build API's with Express.

-#### What is a service?
+#### Inspiration

-SirexJs was inspired by the Microservice architecture. <br/>
+SirexJs was inspired by the Microservices architecture. <br/>
-You can think of a SirexJs service as a stand-alone: feature or grouping of code with its own routing table that connects to one database model.
+You can think of a SirexJs services as a:<br/>
+Stand-alone feature or grouping of code with its own routing table that connects to one database model.
+Services can also talk to one another through a service gateway.

 ## CLI
 ### Install
-Install Sirexjs globally.
+Install SirexJs globally.

 <code>
 npm i -g sirexjs